iKenndac/new-blog/content/posts/2018-12-19-audioblog.md

 So, I hereby announce… **I am not starting a podcast just yet.** *(Pause for applause.)*

 The thing is, I really love contributing to the community.
 Even though my blog has been relatively quiet for the past couple of years, I've been giving talks here and there.
 In September, I gave a talk at the [Swift and Fika](http://swiftandfika.com) conference here in Stockholm entitled [Adventures in API Design](https://www.youtube.com/watch?v=f4ihOnvU68Y), in which I mixed some stories of what I've been up to over the past couple of years with some useful advice about designing APIs.
-More recently, I spoke at a CocoaHeads meeting about [writing command-line apps with Swift Package Manager](https://youtu.be/Nr9z-T8Rgr0?t=5224) (start at 1hr 27min), in which I talked about drone photography and some tips and tricks for writing little command-line apps in Swift.
+More recently, I spoke at a CocoaHeads meeting about [writing command-line apps with Swift Package Manager](https://www.youtube.com/watch?v=cVqMvBr7YKU), in which I talked about drone photography and some tips and tricks for writing little command-line apps in Swift.

 I don't have any formal training in giving talks, but with each one of these I give, I get better.
 I still say the word "so" far too much, and I forget to breathe half the time so I end up out of breath, but I'm improving!
 And, importantly, I'm having a lot of fun!
 And, *most* importantly, people tell me they like my talks and get something useful from them.